Newsletter

 University, in Pittsburgh, Pennsylvania, where I studied existential-phenomenological

 psychology (psychology as a human science).
-After
+After working

-as a psychologist for six years at a Community Mental Health Clinic,
+as a psychologist for six years at a Community Mental Health Clinic, also

 in Pittsburgh, I was a licensed psychologist in private practice for 17